 Expected impacts on fish passage:

 Juvenile Passage: There is expected to be minimal impact to juvenile passage and survival during testing.
 There are very few fall Chinook (Figure 2A) or steelhead smolts (Figure 2B) outmigrating during the proposed timeframe.
-It is estimated that ≤ 0.04% of the total juvenile fall Chinook and ≤ 0.0002% of juvenile steelhead runs will pass Ice Harbor during the generator limit operation based on ten year average smolt monitoring data from Lower Monumental Dam (DART 2015).
+It is estimated that ≤ 0.02% of the total juvenile fall Chinook and 0% of juvenile steelhead runs will pass Ice Harbor during the generator limit operation based on ten year average smolt monitoring data for the last few days of September at Lower Monumental Dam (DART 2015).
 Operations data from the past several years suggests at least two units will operate without spill in early September (GDACS 2015).
-Therefore, it is estimated that approximately 0.008% of outmigrating fall Chinook may pass unit 1 during the generator limit operation, assuming a low estimate of approximately 77% (Moursund et al. 2004) fish guidance efficiency.
+Therefore, it is estimated that approximately 0.002% of outmigrating fall Chinook may pass unit 1 during the generator limit operation, assuming a low estimate of approximately 77% (Moursund et al. 2004) fish guidance efficiency.
 Turbine survival estimates have ranged from 88% (Absolon et al. 2005) to 96% (Normandeau 2008) for radio telemetry and balloon tag studies, respectively; therefore, it is reasonable to assume no measurable impact to juvenile salmonid passage and survival.

-Adult Passage: There are no expected impacts on adult salmonid attraction or passage at the south fishway resulting from testing unit 1.
+Adult Passage: There are no expected impacts on adult salmonid attraction or passage at the south fishway resulting from testing unit 1 at the upper 1%/Generator Limit.

 Comments from agencies